dennypage/andwatch/README.md

 | -h | Display help.
 | -f | Run in foreground.
 By default, andwatchd runs in the background.
 | -s | Log notifications via syslog rather than stdout.
-| -n | Command to send external notifications.
+| -n | Notify command.
 | -p | Process id file name.
 | -F | Additional pcap filter.
 | -L | Directory for database files (default: /var/lib/andwatch).
 | -O | Number of days before deleting old records (default: 30).
-| -P | Don’t enable promiscuous mode.
+| -P | Enable promiscuous mode.
 | -S | Snapshot length for pcap (default/minimum: 86).

 **ifname** is the name of the interface to monitor.

-If an external notification command is specified, it will be invoked as:
+If a notify command is specified, the command will be invoked as:

-	command date_time ifname ipaddr old_hwaddr old_hwaddr_org new_hwaddr new_hwaddr_org
+	cmd date_time ifname hostname ipaddr new_hwaddr new_hwaddr_org old_hwaddr old_hwaddr_org

 The additional pcap filter may be used to exclude networks or hosts from monitoring.
 For example, the following: